the1lab/1lab/src/Cat/Displayed/Cocartesian/Indexing.lagda.md

 # Opreindexing for Cocartesian fibrations

-[opfibrations] are dual to [fibrations], so they inherit the ability to [reindex along morphisms in the base].
+[Opfibrations] are dual to [fibrations], so they inherit the ability to [reindex along morphisms in the base].
 However, this reindexing is *covariant* for opfibrations, whereas it is *contravariant* for fibrations.

-[opfibrations]: Cat.Displayed.Cocartesian.html
+[Opfibrations]: Cat.Displayed.Cocartesian.html
 [fibrations]: Cat.Displayed.Cartesian.html
 [reindex along morphisms in the base] Cat.Displayed.Cartesian.Indexing.html

-This gives distinction opfibrations a distinct character.
+This difference in variance gives opfibrations a distinct character.
 Reindexing in fibrations can be thought of a sort of restriction map.
 This can be seen clearly with [the canonical self-indexing], where the reindexing functors are given by [pullbacks].
 On the other hand, opreindexing can be thought of as an extension map.
 We can again use the the canonical self-indexing as our example: opreindexing is given by postcomposition, which extends families over $X$ to families over $Y$ by adding in empty fibres.

 [the canonical self-indexing]: Cat.Displayed.Instances.Slice.html
 [pullbacks]: Cat.Diagram.Pullback.html